-A diverse range of Northern Ireland’s young creative talent have been selected for the ‘21 Artists for the 21st Century’ cultural initiative as part of the UK Government’s Centenary programme.
+A diverse range of Northern Ireland’s young creative talent was selected for the ‘21 Artists for the 21st Century’ cultural initiative as part of the UK Government’s Centenary programme.

-Following recent auditions at the Nerve Centre, the Seamus Heaney Homeplace, Bellaghy, and Queen’s University Belfast, 21 acts have been selected to be part of the prestigious creative arts initiative.
-With 34 participants in total, this includes 18 inspiring individuals, one ensemble of eight actors and one collective of five singer-songwriters.
-Three promising playwrights are in the running for the 21st place.
+Following auditions at the Nerve Centre, the Seamus Heaney Homeplace, Bellaghy, and Queen’s University Belfast, 21 acts were selected to be part of the prestigious creative arts initiative.
+It featured 34 participants in total, including 18 inspiring individuals, one ensemble of eight actors, one collective of five singer-songwriters and one promising playwright.

-Over the summer, the artists will work with a distinguished range of mentors from Northern Ireland including dramatists Rosemary Jenkinson and Owen McCafferty, composer Neil Martin, music producer Declan Legge, photographer Paola Bernadelli, film-maker Ross White, choreographer Eileen McClory and poets Micheál McCann and Nandi Jola.
+Over the summer of 2021, the artists worked with a distinguished range of mentors from Northern Ireland including dramatists Rosemary Jenkinson and Owen McCafferty, composer Neil Martin, music producer Declan Legge, photographer Paola Bernadelli, film-maker Ross White, choreographer Eileen McClory and poets Micheál McCann and Nandi Jola.

-The programme will run throughout summer 2021, beginning with a street dance workshop with Robby Graham, the Omagh-born artistic director of Newcastle-upon-Tyne Southpaw Dance Company.
+The summer programme began with a street dance workshop, beginning with a street dance workshop with Robby Graham, the Omagh-born artistic director of Newcastle-upon-Tyne Southpaw Dance Company.
 It will also include a residential workshop in Armagh for the poets, as well as separate development weeks for the songwriters, the contemporary dancers, the dramatists and actors.

-The programme will culminate in the artists and mentors coming together to share their work at the Lyric Theatre and Ulster Hall in early September.
+The programme culminated in the artists and mentors coming together to share their work at the Lyric Theatre and Ulster Hall in early September.

-21 Artists for the 21st Century is supported by leading Northern Ireland actor and filmmaker Sir Kenneth Branagh, who sent us this message:
+21 Artists for the 21st Century was supported by leading Northern Ireland actor and filmmaker Sir Kenneth Branagh, who sent a message of support:

 “For younger artists, the advice and support of more experienced colleagues can be an invaluable resource.
 I know from experience how much I gained from working alongside such inspirational figures as Judi Dench and Derek Jacobi (to name but two) at the beginning of my own career.

-“So I greatly welcome this imaginative programme, which will connect twenty-one young Northern Ireland artists across a range of creative disciplines with experienced mentors.
-It is especially timely, given the more limited opportunities available to the young people emerging from schools and universities in the last two years because of the global pandemic.
+“So I greatly welcome this imaginative programme, which connected twenty-one young Northern Ireland artists across a range of creative disciplines with experienced mentors.
+It was especially timely, given the more limited opportunities that have been available to the young people emerging from schools and universities in the last two years because of the global pandemic.

 “This has been a difficult time for everyone working in the creative industries, but it has also been marked by a great collective determination to ensure that all working in the arts receive the support they need to sustain their livelihoods.
 I feel sure that this initiative will provide great encouragement to a new generation of emerging young artists in Northern Ireland and am pleased to offer it my support.”